-The treatments, which consist of precisely calibrated and targeted high doses of radiation aimed at tumours or lesions, have the advantage of low risk to surrounding healthy tissues due to low scatter.
+The treatments, which consist of precisely calibrated and targeted high doses of radiation aimed at tumors or lesions, have the advantage of low risk to surrounding healthy tissues due to low scatter.

 Most radiosurgery is done in a single treatment, although some conditions will require multiple or “fractionated” treatments.
 The treatments can last between 10 and 70 minutes and are generally performed on an outpatient basis, enabling patients to return home after a period of observation – usually the same day – and resume normal activities almost immediately.

-Radiosurgery is an excellent example of where a multidisciplinary skillset of radiation oncologists, neurologists, biomedical engineers and biophysicists have worked together to devise a treatment modality that has broken away from the traditional view of surgical treatment and significantly reduced mortality and morbidity in patients for whom the outlook was previously less favourable.
+Radiosurgery is an excellent example of where a multidisciplinary skillset of radiation oncologists, neurologists, biomedical engineers, and biophysicists have worked together to devise a treatment modality that has broken away from the traditional view of surgical treatment and significantly reduced mortality and morbidity in patients for whom the outlook was previously less favorable.

-Today, it is used to treat a variety of brain conditions, including benign tumours such as acoustic neuroma and meningiomas, cerebral metastases, cavernous sinus tumours, glioblastoma multiforme (GBM), AVMs, pituitary adenomas, glomus jugulare tumours, and disorders such as trigeminal neuralgia, Parkinson’s disease and multiple sclerosis (specifically for the tremor), as well as ocular impairments such as advanced glaucoma and age-related macular degeneration.
+Today, it is used to treat a variety of brain conditions, including benign tumors such as acoustic neuroma and meningiomas, cerebral metastases, cavernous sinus tumors, glioblastoma multiforme (GBM), AVMs, pituitary adenomas, glomus jugulare tumors, and disorders such as trigeminal neuralgia, Parkinson’s disease and multiple sclerosis (specifically for the tremor), as well as ocular impairments such as advanced glaucoma and age-related macular degeneration.

-The statistical outcome, safety profile and absence of morbidity of radiosurgery is exceptional, and certainly a major factor in facilities acquiring such a device.
+The statistical outcome, safety profile, and absence of morbidity of radiosurgery are exceptional, and certainly a major factor in facilities acquiring such a device.
 Statistics on AVM patients treated with radiosurgery, for example, show 70% to 90% of AVMs being completely eradicated within three years.

 The future of radiosurgery is exciting.
-Studies are currently under way to determine applicability for clinical depression and cardiac disease.
-Research is also being conducted into possible efficacy for epilepsy, obsessive-compulsive disorder, headaches, chronic pain and for severe pain in patients with end-stage cancer.
+Studies are currently underway to determine the applicability of clinical depression and cardiac disease.
+Research is also being conducted into possible efficacy for epilepsy, obsessive-compulsive disorder, headaches, chronic pain, and for severe pain in patients with end-stage cancer.

 Any upcoming surgery should be disclosed, as it is materially relevant to an insurer’s assessment of whether to accept a particular risk (if at all), and if so, on what terms.
 Radiosurgery has a significant advantage over traditional open surgery in that morbidity risks and recovery times are substantially reduced.
 It therefore would likely allow an underwriter to defer an application for a shorter period of time and reach a decision sooner.
 Keep in mind, the underlying diagnosis must primarily drive the underwriting process; however, the response and outcome of the particular condition might be altered because of the radiosurgery.

 Equally important is the potential for extension of life through radiosurgery.
-This is particularly so in claims for malignant brain tumours that might ordinarily have resulted in early mortality.
-Such a consideration is relevant in the assessment of life, terminal illness (particularly where a time frame is crucial) and disability claims, particularly where claims assumptions are made on the course of palliative treatment without radiosurgery.
+This is particularly so in claims for malignant brain tumors that might ordinarily have resulted in early mortality.
+Such a consideration is relevant in the assessment of life, terminal illness (particularly where a time frame is crucial), and disability claims, particularly where claims assumptions are made on the course of palliative treatment without radiosurgery.